Kanelot/MC_Mages/README.md

 # Mages
-MC Plugin fo my custom Mages minigame
+MC Plugin for my custom Mages minigame

 # Summary
 This is an old MineCraft Bukkit plugin I developed for playing a chess-like 4v4 minigame.
 One player from each team 'places' their teammates on the board and gives them certain roles, which they use to best their opponents.